Chaitu1212/flood-prediction-ML-model/README.md

 ## Machine Learning Algorithm: Random Forest

 * Used to predict flood risk based on historical data.
-* Handles complex relationships between features like rainfall, temperature, and soil cloud cover.
+* Handles complex relationships between features like rainfall, temperature, and cloud cover.
 * Provides high accuracy and robust predictions for flood-prone areas.

 ## Features